 - Pneumonia, a lung infection that can be life threatening.

 - Lung abscesses, which are infrequent, but serious complications of pneumonia.
 They occur when pockets of pus form inside or around the lung.
 These may sometimes need to be drained with surgery.

 - Acute respiratory distress syndrome (ARDS), a severe form of respiratory failure.

-There is much we are still learning about COVID-19, including any lasting effects on the lungs.
+There is much we are still learning about COVID-19, including any lasting effects on the lungs and other body organs affected.
 This disease has not been seen in humans before so long-term or permanent damage to the lungs is something that will be studied for years to come.